homanchou/xr/book/04-Meetin-Room-Communications.md

 ### Add User Token to Frontend

 Now we need to pass this token to JavaScript.
-We could add a snippet of javascript to set the token on the window object, but I'm paranoid that the evaluation order of script tags makes this vulnerable to race conditions.
-I'll side step the paranoia by just injecting the token into the HTML at `root.html.heex` layout.
+Let's injecting the token into the HTML at `root.html.heex` layout.
 This is also what Phoenix itself does with the csrf_token.

 ```html
 <meta name="user-token" content={assigns[:user_token]} />